 The working group – which is led by Peter Harwood, ex-Deputy and former Chair of the States Supported and Living Well Strategy – was set up by the Foundation after the Guernsey Disability Alliance raised concerns about gaps in the provision of support available to carers.

-The report, which was presented to deputies and representatives of the charitable sector at a special event at Les Cotils yesterday evening, examines the provision of support for carers across the public, private and voluntary sectors.
+The report, which was presented to deputies and representatives of the charitable sector at a special event at Les Cotils, examines the provision of support for carers across the public, private and voluntary sectors.
 It concludes that although carers save the States approximately £29m a year by looking after friends and loved ones, they face a range of challenges including:

 - Insufficient respite care

 - Limited information on the support services available

 - A lack of a support network to give emotional support and advice

 - Limited community service provision